pnp/sp-dev-fx-webparts/samples/react-hooks/README.md

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

 - Using React Hooks for building SharePoint Framework client-side web parts.
-- Using @PnP/PnPjs to create a List, add, update, delete Items..
+- Using @PnP/PnPjs to read items ...